Lexus UX review - Practicality, comfort and boot space

 It just never feels as spacious and airy as a more conventionally-styled SUV, with the narrow rear windows servicing to create a claustrophobic feel.

-The Lexus UX has a braked and unbraked towing capacity of 750kg, which is only slightly more than a Ford Fiesta and less than some versions of the Vauxhall Corsa.
+Hybrid Lexus UX models have a braked and unbraked towing capacity of 750kg, which is only slightly more than a Ford Fiesta and less than some versions of the Vauxhall Corsa.
 Fine for transporting garden rubbish to the tip, but this isn’t an SUV for towing a caravan or boat.
+As for 300 e variants, they are not rated to tow anything, which is a fairly common electric car trait.

 In this review